elastic/ecctl/docs/ecctl_user_key_list.md

 Lists the API keys for the specified user, or all platform users

-### Synopsis

-Lists the API keys for the specified user, or all platform users

 ```
 ecctl user key list --user=<user id>|--all [flags]
 ```